subsquid/specs/sql-research/2025-04-30-trino-findings.md

 ## Results
 The code shown above implements the main interfaces Trino requires from the plugin.
 Two more interfaces need to be implemented:

-* The pushdown mechanism (implemented as part of the Metadata interface, that accepts or rejects pushdowns for filtering, projection, sorting and so on)
+* The pushdown mechanism (implemented as part of the Metadata interface, that accepts or rejects pushdowns for limit, filtering, projection, sorting and so on)

-* The `SplitManager` that breaks down a table into its partitions, _ie._, to chunks.
+* The `SplitManager` that breaks down a table into partitions, _ie._, into chunks.

+In particular the pushdown mechanism is more involved than the basic functions presented above.
+However, there are many code examples available in existing custom and standard plugins.

+Overall, I estimate the effort to implement a Trino plugin for SQD to about four weeks including pushdowns for limit, filtering and projection and for familiarising myself with the required and recommended Java libraries.
+There is, of course, more effort related to integrating the plugin with the SQD architecture, portal and workers.